reemf123/ISS-Tracker/README.md

 }
 ```

 - `curl http://127.0.0.1:5000/epochs/<epoch>/location`: Returns latitude, longitude, altitude, and geoposition for a specific epoch in the data set.
+For the geoposition data, if the city/country/state data is avaliable, it will be outputted, but if the ISS is over a body of water, the geoposition data will be unavailable.
 ```
 {
   "Altitude [km]": 421.819,